-We will be making major improvements to our site over the next few weeks and welcome your feedback as to how we can further improve the site.
+We will be making major improvements to this site over the next few weeks and welcome your feedback as to how we can further improve it.
 Tell us what you think about the changes to the IT web pages.
 You can email email@example.com or use the feedback form.

 IT Web Standards